 An abstract method is a method whose action is redefined in the sub classes as per the requirement of the objects.
 Generally abstract methods are written without body since their body will be defined in the sub classes anyhow.
 But it is possible to write an abstract method with body also.
 To mark a method as abstract, we should use the decorator @abstractmethod.
 On the other hand, a concrete method is a method with body.
 An abstract class is a class that generally contains some abstract methods.
 Since, abstract class contains abstract methods whose implementation (or body) is later defined in the sub classes, it is not possible to estimate the total memory required to create the object for the abstract class.
 So, PVM cannot create objects to an abstract class.
 Once an abstract class is written, we should create sub classes and all the abstract methods should be implemented (body should be written) in the sub classes.
 Then, it is possible to create objects to the sub classes.
-In Program 23, we create Myclass as an abstract super class with an abstract class is to derive it from a meta class ABC that belongs to abc (abstract base class) module as:
+In Program 23, we create Myclass as an abstract super class with an abstract method calculate().
+This method does not have any body within it.
+The way to create an abstract class is to derive it from a meta class ABC that belongs to abc (abstract base class) module as:

+'''

 class Abstractclass(ABC):

+'''